 Note, that mapping step will differ depending on a tool type you're integrating with.
 For bug tracking and collaboration tools (Jira, GitHub, etc) integration flow is always issue-based.
 That is, all the data and actions are bound to issue.
 That final step for these tools will look like this:

-However, for messengers and other notification tools (Slack, Hipchat, etc) integration flow is event-based.
+However, for messengers and other notification tools (Slack, Hipchat, Microsoft Teams) integration flow is event-based.
 Such tools do not have an entity within themselves we can bound data to, that's why we just send notifications when some event occurs.
 You can check/uncheck events for each application you want receive notifications about.
 The step for these tools will look like this: